 The PhD is an academic, research degree designed especially for Christian educational administrators, teacher educators, and professors serving at the tertiary level.
+It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) at Level III.

 The program emphasizes the knowledge and skills needed by educational leaders.
 It incorporates a research orientation and is intended to prepare students for effective decision making, enabling them to become positive change agents in their institutions.
 A solid foundation in Adventist educational philosophy prepares students for leadership positions through which they can exert an influence on the future of Christian educational systems.

 - An MA in Education degree or its equivalent (a minimum of 36 semester hours required), with a minimum GPA of 3.50 (on a four-point scale).
-A prospective student who does not meet the entry-level GPA requirement may be admitted on scholastic probation and given opportunity to meet this requirement by earning a 3.50 GPA at AIIAS during the first 12 semester hours.
+A prospective student who does not meet the entry-level GPA requirement may be admitted on scholastic probation and given the opportunity to meet this requirement by earning a 3.50 GPA at AIIAS during the first 12 semester hours.
 Alternatively, students with a master’s degree in another discipline can meet entry requirements through an EdS program at AIIAS, with a GPA greater than 3.50.
 Credit transfer from an AIIAS EdS to an AIIAS PhD is automatic, regardless of whether the EdS was completed or abandoned.
 For an AIIAS PhD, an EdS from outside AIIAS would be subject to the 25% transfer rule, just as for any other program.

-- Provide a statement (500-750 words), (a) describing why they desire to pursue a PhD in Education at AIIAS, and (b) the topic or topics they would like to pursue for their dissertation research.
+- Provide a statement (500-750 words), (a) describing why they desire to pursue a PhD in Education at AIIAS, and (b) the topic or topics they would like to pursue their dissertation research.

-- A minimum of 18 semester hours of graduate Education courses (minimum grade of B, counted as part of the MA credits), to include the following courses, regardless of the area of emphasis:
+1. Graduate Education courses (minimum grade of B, counted as part of the MA credits), to include the following courses, regardless of the area of emphasis:

-- Foundations of Christian Education
+- Foundations of Christian Curriculum

 - Faith and Learning in Christian Education